 Figure 8.4.1.2-1: Handover preparation: successful operation

 The source gNB initiates the handover preparation by sending the HANDOVER REQUIRED message to the serving AMF.
 When the source gNB sends the HANDOVER REQUIRED message, it shall start the timer TNGRELOCprep.
 The source gNB shall indicate the appropriate cause value for the handover in the Cause IE.

+All PDU sessions with active UP connections shall be included in the PDU Sessions request List IE.

+The S-NSSAI of each PDU session shall be included in the HANDOVER REQUIRED message, and AMF shall use this information for removing slices that are not supported by the target gNB.

 When the preparation, including the reservation of resources at the target side is ready, the AMF responds with the HANDOVER COMMAND message to the source gNB.

-Editor’s Note: Further details are FFS.
+For the admitted PDU sessions, if there are any QoS flows of that could not be admitted in the target, they shall be indicated in QoS Flows to Release List IE.

+If there are any PDU sessions that could not be admitted in the target, they shall be indicated in the PDU Sessions to Release List IE.Editor’s Note: Further details are FFS.

 Interactions with other NGAP procedures: